Flamengos

-Flamengos is a Portuguese civil parish (freguesia) on the island of Faial in the archipelago of the Azores.
+Flamengos (/pt/) is a Portuguese civil parish (freguesia) on the island of Faial in the archipelago of the Azores.
 Its name was derived from the grouping of Flemish settlers who made their homes in this landlocked valley, in the municipality of Horta.
 The population in 2011 was 1,604, in an area of 14.62 km².
 It contains the localities Cruz do Bravo, Farrobo, Lameiro Grande, Rua Nova, São Lourenço and Tafoneiro.